PureGuard API Documentation

 Datacenter ASN Detection Score

-Checks the visitor's IP against 50+ known datacenter/cloud ASNs including AWS, GCP, Azure, DigitalOcean, OVH, Hetzner, Vultr, and Linode.
+Checks the visitor's IP against 11,600+ known hosting, datacenter, and cloud ASNs from a proprietary database.
 Real users browse from residential or mobile networks, not datacenters.

 Header Consistency Score